eferr216/weatherWhere/ProjectPlan.md

 - [ ] Use a weather api to fetch weather data for user's zip code.
 - [ ] Use RoboPojo to map the response to corresponding Java classes
 - [ ] Create a test for the incorporated API service.

+### Week 9
+#### This week's focus is to incorporate a RESTful Web Service into the Weather Where project.
+- [ ] Use RESTful Web Service to make calls to generate 'outfit recommendations'.
+- [ ] Implement methods and functionality to generate outfit recommendations.